Send the link below via email or IMCopy

 Record this table in your notes:

-Absorbed & re-radiated as longwave radiation (heat energy)
+Light is absorbed & re-radiated as longwave radiation (heat energy)

 H. Seasons Diagrams